creynoldsaccenture/bash-template/README.md

 `grunt prod` will run the tasks in prodution mode.
 This will minify all CSS and Javascript files.

-Once the `grunt` tasks have executed the bash/cmd prompt should show the following:
+Once the `grunt` tasks have executed in dev mode the bash/cmd prompt should show the following:
 ```
 Running "sass:dev" (sass) task